-On a regular basis, the Peak Proposals blog reviews resources that exist to build or enhance skills in grant writing, proposal management, and nonprofit leadership including courses, books, periodicals, websites, and professional associations.
+The Peak Proposals blog periodically reviews resources such as books and online courses that you can help you build or enhance your skills in grant writing, proposal management, and nonprofit leadership.

 lynda.com, Inc, founded in 1995, offers online courses on a range of topics including business management, technology skills, and website design.
 Recently acquired by LinkedIn, lynda.com is a membership site.
-It offers both month-to-month and annual subscriptions as well as two tiers of membership, basic ($24.99/mo.) and premium ($34.99/mo.).
+It offers month-to-month and annual subscriptions and two membership levels, basic ($24.99/mo.) and premium ($34.99/mo.).
 The premium subscription includes unlimited access to all courses (which is also included in the basic membership) plus access to project or “exercise” files that accompany many of the courses.
-To see a description of the various membership options click here. lynda.com offers a free 10-day trial period so that you can try out their services before committing to a membership.
+To find out more about the various membership options, you can find a breakdown of the membership plans on lynda.com.
+To help you evaluate the benefits of membership, lynda.com offers a free 30-day trial period so that you can try out their services.

-lynda.com is probably best known as a destination for courses related to tech skills.
-However, among lynda.com’s more recent offerings are a few courses related to nonprofit management and grant writing.
-While the course that is the subject of this post, Nonprofit Fundamentals, is not focused exclusively on grant writing or finding funders, it includes several segments devoted to grant writing and resource development.
-Some of the other segments contain information about financial management, such as weathering a financial crisis, which would be useful when preparing a funding strategy or embarking on a new career in nonprofit leadership.
+Although best known as a destination for courses related to tech skills, lynda.com also offers courses on nonprofit management and grant writing.
+While the course Nonprofit Fundamentals does not focus exclusively on grant writing or finding funders, it does include several segments devoted to grant writing and resource development.
+Some of the other course segments contain information about financial management, including how to weather a financial crisis, which could be useful to viewers preparing a funding strategy for the first time or embarking on a new career in nonprofit leadership.

 The course instructor, Leslie Crutchfield, is the co-author of the books Do More Than Give: The 6 Practices of Donors Who Change the World (Jossey-Bass 2011); and Forces for Good: The Six Practices of High-Impact Nonprofits (Jossey-Bass 2nd ed., 2012) and serves as a senior advisor to the Foundation Strategy Group.
 Her course Nonprofit Fundamentals was released by lynda.com on April 1, 2015.

 Nonprofit Fundamentals is just under three hours in length.
-It has a comprehensive syllabus that covers a little bit of everything related to starting, funding, managing, and leading a non-profit:
+Its comprehensive syllabus covers a little bit of everything related to starting, funding, managing, and leading a non-profit.